 Assisted Recovery Centers of America (ARCA) started about twelve years ago as a scientific, evidenced-based treatment center envisioned by its founder, Percy Menzies.

 The ARCA addiction treatment programs are radically different than past addiction treatment protocols, and grounded in science.

-For too long, patients impacted by addictive disorders have had very limited treatment options as a result the outcomes were shockingly poor.
+For too long, patients impacted by addictive disorders had very limited addiction treatment choices, and the outcomes were shockingly poor.
 To add insult to the injury, the failure was blamed on the patients.
-Medical detoxification combined with appropriate anti-craving medications, relapse prevention counseling, and psychiatric services offer treatment in the natural home environment of the patient.
+ARCA offers Medical detoxification combined with appropriate anti-craving medications, relapse prevention counseling, and psychiatric services offer treatment in the natural home environment of the patients.
 This integrated addiction treatment approach is now referred as Medication Assisted Treatment (MAT).

-In the past fourteen years, thousands of ARCA’s patients have successfully overcome addiction and put their lives back together.
+In the past twelve years, thousands of ARCA’s patients have successfully overcome addiction and put their lives back together.

-ARCA is acutely aware of the complex nature of the treatment of addictive disorders, particularly in the early stages of recovery and upon completion of the formal treatment program.
+ARCA is acutely aware of the complex nature of the treatment of addictions, particularly in the early stages of recovery and upon completion of the formal treatment program.

 Frequently Asked Questions

-Over the past fourteen years, the staff at ARCA have treated and helped rebuild patients’ lives just like yours.
-Below are some of the frequently asked questions that are posed by patients and families.
+Through ARCA’s Inpatient Treatment Programs at MIRA and Outpatient Treatment Programs, the staff at ARCA have treated individuals just like yourself.
+Below are some of the frequently asked questions that are posed by patients.